Healthy Sleep Training – Sleep Game and new free online Sleep Well training modules!

 There is a new training pack available to support the Sleep Game delivery.
 It will mean that any professional can pick up the game and deliver a training session using the game and also power point training session.
 Downloadable here: http://sleepgame.co.uk/

-Online Sleep Well training modules
+Online Sleep Well training modules now available!

-Sleep Well - Introduction module will provide you with a basic awareness of sleep, including the importance of sleep, the science behind it and ways which sleep can be improved.
+Sleep Well - Introduction module provides you with a basic awareness of sleep, including the importance of sleep, the science behind it and ways which sleep can be improved.
 The aim is to raise your awareness of the ways sleep, or lack of it, impacts a child, and their family.

 All modules are aimed at anyone who is working directly with parents, families or children and are also appropriate for parents and carers.
 The training has been developed by a qualified sleep practitioner and complements the recently-released and evidence- based, educational Sleep Game.